davidtys/ruby_curate_tumblr/README.md

 #### Create config file

-Create a config file in this folder.
+Create a config file in this directory.

 You can copy *kubricklove_config.yaml* from the example and rename it with your tumblr name :